Humany/humany-docs/widgets/webprovisions/activate-widget.md

 widget.invoke('command', args...);
 ```

-### Destroy
+### Deactivate widget
-In a SPA environment you may also need to destroy the widget manually, e.g. during page transitions:
+In a SPA environment you may also need to deactivate the widget manually, e.g. during page transitions:
 ```javascript
 widget.deactivate();
 ```